Application Doctoral Degree

 Please create an applicant account in CampusNet.
 As soon as you start an application, it will receive an application number to which you can refer in case of any queries.

 Once you have submitted your online application, you will receive a confirmation email containing an upload link.
-Upload your digital application file no later than 30 September 2021, 4 p.m.
+Upload your digital application portfolio no later than September 30, 2022, 4 p.m. (cut-off deadline) along with the listed documents, each document as a single pdf document and named (e.g., abstract, synopsis, college degree, resume):

 - summary of the planned work of a maximum of 15 lines;